Kihumba/private-/D1/D1 Test Engineer/Curriculum/Part 2- Test an Andela Product/Output 03- Write an Integrations Test/README.md

 -----------------------------------------------------------
 >> Find your ZPD (["Zone of Proximal Development"](https://en.wikipedia.org/wiki/Zone_of_proximal_development)):
 >>
 >> 1. Does this sound too easy?
-Don’t get bored, add in Automation (Output 4!)
+Don’t get bored, add in Automation ([Output 4](https://github.com/andela/learningmap/tree/new-structure/D1/D1%20Test%20Engineer/Curriculum/Part%202-%20Test%20an%20Andela%20Product/Output%2004-%20Run%20a%20Performance%20Test))
 >> 2. Does this sound challenging?
 Great!
 Get to work, using the below KBB’s and resource links to help as needed.
 >>  3. Does this sound like gibberish?
 You may not be ready for this task.
 [Try this tutorial to get you jumpstarted.]( http://www.guru99.com/integration-testing.html)